d-eathrow/anonymousland/_items/Another guide.md

 - Provides amazing potential for creativity
 - Still can be considered trusted even if a section is compromised
 - Can heavily utilize TOR, proxies and VPNs

+QubesOS gives us an amazing amount of customization that we can harness for security.
+The sky is the limit with Qubes as it's based on VM's.
+Nothing ever leaves each VM so, each activity can be compartmentalized for amazing security.

 Things needed for setup & installation: